Posted inAccidents and road closures, Moonbi

-The New England Highway has been closed in both directions at Moonbi following a serious crash involving a truck and a car, with NSW Police confirming that the male driver of the car died at the scene.
+The New England Highway was closed in both directions at Moonbi following a serious crash involving a truck and a car, with NSW Police confirming that the male driver of the car died at the scene.

-The crash occurred about 2.46pm near the intersection of the New England Highway and Wellington Street, approximately 4 kilometres north of Moonbi.
-As of 6pm, the highway remains shut in both directions while emergency services work at the scene, and the road is expected to remain shut for some time.
+The crash occurred about 2.30pm near the intersection of the New England Highway and Wellington Street, approximately 4 kilometres north of Moonbi.
+The highway remained shut in both directions while emergency services and police investigators worked at the scene until almost midnight.

 Officers attached to Oxley Police District attended and located the B-Double truck carrying cattle overturned.

-The driver of the sedan – a man believed to be in his 30s – was treated by NSW Ambulance paramedics, however, died at the scene.
+The driver of the black Mitsubishi car – a man believed to be in his 30s – was treated by NSW Ambulance paramedics but died at the scene.
 He is yet to be formally identified.

 The male driver of the truck was uninjured and taken to hospital for mandatory testing.

-The truck involved is understood to belong to a well known Armidale transport company and was carrying 54 head of cattle at the time of the collision.
+The truck involved is understood to belong to a well-known Armidale transport company and was carrying 54 head of cattle at the time of the collision.
 Several animals reportedly broke free following the crash, adding to the complexity of the response.
-NSW DPI, with the assistance of police, moved the animals to nearby land for assessment, however two have been euthanised.
+NSW DPI, with the assistance of police, moved the animals to nearby land for assessment, but two animals had to be euthanised.

 Officers established a crime scene and commenced an investigation into the circumstances surrounding the crash.